-If we do not receive the renewal fee within the 16 day period stipulated above 123-reg may at its discretion terminate the agreement and change ownership of the requested domain.
+If 123-reg does not receive the renewal fee within the Grace Period 123-reg may at its discretion terminate the agreement and change ownership of the requested domain.

 123-reg endeavours to renew domain names on behalf of the customer.
-However, we make no guarantees that all attempted renewals will be successful and it is the registrant's responsibility to check the WHOIS database to ensure their domain name has been renewed.
+However, 123-reg make no guarantee that all attempted renewals, including attempts to renew expired domains, will be successful and it is the customer's responsibility to check the WHOIS database to ensure their domain name has been renewed.